Assam will register 3-5 lakh applications under CAA: Himanta | Politics

 Assam Chief Minister Himanta Biswa Sarma has claimed that about three-five lakh people will apply for Indian citizenship under the CAA in the state, asserting that the applicants will comprise only those who were excluded from the updated National Register of Citizens (NRC).

-He also said that 7 lakh Muslims and 5 lakh Hindu-Bengalis, among others, were left out of the NRC list.
+He also said that seven lakh Muslims and five lakh Hindu-Bengalis, among others, were left out of the NRC list.

+“Many Hindu-Bengalis had come at different points of time and stayed at refugee camps.
+When they applied for inclusion in NRC, they submitted a stamped paper as proof of having stayed at such camps.

 He said that while many among the 5 lakh Hindu-Bengalis who had applied for inclusion in NRC will submit applications under the Citizenship (Amendment) Act 2019, many others will take legal recourse.